FabricMC/fabric-docs/develop/items/spawn-egg.md

 ---

 ::: info PREREQUISITES
 Visit [Creating Your First Item](./first-item) to understand the references made here.
-If this is your first item, you must complete the steps listed there.
+If this is your first item, you must complete the steps listed there first.
 :::

 Spawn eggs are items that are used to spawn the corresponding mob.
 When creating spawn eggs, the following questions need to be answered:

-- Which `MobEntity` should be spawned?
+- Which `Mob` should be spawned?
 - What texture should your spawn egg use?
 - What should your spawn egg item be named?